 Having worked in psychology for 20 years, I’ve seen the terrible effects of abuse, addiction, and mood disorders.
 I’ve seen what trauma does to a person — how they obsess and can’t forget the traumatic event.
 I’ve seen what physical pain can do to a person’s mood and confidence.

 These experiences drew me to search for a treatment that was more effective for people who’ve suffered for years.
-Since I found ketamine-assisted psychotherapy, I’ve marveled at how much faster it works than regular psychotherapy.
+Since I found ketamine-assisted therapy, I’ve marveled at how much faster it works than regular therapy.
 Ketamine is particularly effective for those who haven’t found relief from antidepressants or other treatments.

 I love telling patients during ketamine therapy sessions, “Don’t resist the change.
 Just let the brain heal and the heart feel.”
 But more importantly, I love their responses: “This was so worth it.”
 And it is!